RishaLab/SurviveCovid19_pp/README.md

 5. Use appropriate build settings to generate the game.

 ## Steps to Play the game:
-There are 2 ways to play the game:
-1. Use the link provided for the web version.
+1. Use the link provided to download the game to a windows PC.
-2. Use the exe inside the ProductionBuilds folder to play on desktop.
+2. Use the exe inside the ProductionBuilds folder to directly get the game.

 ## Development